 App owners can be changed by users with curation rights (owners and curators) from the Application Details screen.

 If you as a Technical Owner curate the application and change the technical owner to a different user, then you will no longer have curation rights to the asset once you save the changes.
 If the Discoverability is turned off for the asset, then you will also not be able to find the asset in the Catalog.

-Curators and the Data Hub Admin can manage the lists of custom owners as part of Administration functions.
-For further details see the Managing Custom Owners section of Data Hub Administration.
+Curators and Mendix Admins can manage the lists of custom owners as part of Administration functions.
+For details, see the Owners section of Data Hub Administration.

-4.1.1 Changing the Technical and Business Owners of an App
+4.1.1 Changing the Business & Technical Owners of an App

 To change the Business Owner or Technical Owner, from the Application Metadata screen, click in the name field of the Business or Technical owner.
 You can start typing or select from the drop-down list of names.
-Mendix platform users will be displayed with their avatar and custom owners will be shown with an avatar that displays their initials as shown in the following example:
+Mendix platform users will be displayed with their avatar and custom owners will be shown with an avatar that displays their initials.

 4.1.2 Adding a Custom Owner